dreamndi/IfElseShouldGone/README.md

 # IfElseShouldGone
-How to avoid complex If-Else statements with Objects
+How to avoid complex If-Else statements with state objects